ncale/ncale/src/content/general/intro.md

 draft: true
 ---

-I'm a programmer, [indie web](https://indieweb.org/) enthusiast, and novice writer.

-I started my career in business consulting and shifted into web development a year-ish ago due to wanting more experience building things.
-Now I'm a full-stack [typescript](https://en.wikipedia.org/wiki/TypeScript) dev for a [web3](https://en.wikipedia.org/wiki/Web3) startup, program things I find interesting, work on small projects in the ethereum ecosystem, and spend the rest of my productive time learning about tech / AI / crypto / software.
+I'm a programmer and [indie web](https://indieweb.org/) enthusiast.
+I put some of my writings on this website as a learning exercise and tiny body of work.

+About me - I work as a full-stack dev for a [crypto](https://en.wikipedia.org/wiki/Web3) startup and my two biggest interests are defi and AI.

+Sometimes I hack on side-projects.

+[Typescript](https://en.wikipedia.org/wiki/TypeScript) is my language of choice, but am interested in and dabble with other languages when it makes sense.

+Sitemap:

+- timeline has a feed of all posts in order of most recently edited
+- about has more general info about me and this website
+- contact

 <!--
 My motivation for creating this site is to